sabrinamerkin/sabrinamerkin.github.io/_posts/2021-09-16-PDAC-Analysis.md

 ![]({{ site.url }}{{ site.baseurl }}/images/PDAC Images/a1_res.png)<!-- -->

 Consensus DE genes were discovered by identifying which genes were detected in both sets of analyses.
 These 1403 consensus genes are the most likely to express true differential expression.
-Identified genes that were not consensus DE genes may suggest true DE genes OR other marker genes due to neoplastic cellularity
+Identified genes that were not consensus DE genes may suggest true DE genes OR other marker genes due to neoplastic cellularity.

 ![]({{ site.url }}{{ site.baseurl }}/images/PDAC Images/cluster.png)<!-- -->